 There is a varied range of RFID tags formats, each one fits different RFID systems according to the needs of the project.
 To know how to choose the adequate RFID tag format is crucial…

 If you are going to implement an RFID system in your business, you will need a good analysis of the needs and conditions for the correct application of the system.
 The type of asset to be labelled, the environment in which the system will be developed and the objectives to be covered by the implementation, will be the decisive characteristics when designing the system and choosing its components.
 In Trace ID, as manufacturers and converters of RFID tags, we know well the formats that best adapt to the needs of an implemented RFID system, and in this article, we will describe them.
-But first, you can visit our RFID tags section in this link to have an idea about sizes of the RFID antennas, and also our RFID solutions to see different types of RFID tags customized.
+But first, you can visit our RFID tags to have an idea about the sizes of the RFID antennas, and also our RFID solutions to see different types of RFID tags customized.

 Most common formats of RFID tags

 When we talk about the format in this article, we refer to the size and materials; and we do not go into describing other issues such as the design of the antenna, the characteristics of the chip or the range of each type of label.

 The size and materials influence the performance of the RFID tag and also its suitability within the RFID system.
 In jewelry, we will need very small RFID tags, while in an RFID clothing system we can use RFID tags of average size around 5×3 cm.

 To begin with, we start from knowing that a dry inlay is an antenna with a chip inserted in a non-adhesive PET coil.

 The manufacture of wet inlays is the first conversion through which all RFID tags pass, the dry inlay is not stamped nor on adhesive support that to be able to stick on another surface.
 All the dry inlay to be RFID tags go through the process of conversion from dry inlay to wet inlay in which we will obtain die-cut adhesive labels on a coil of siliconized paper.